toniprada/airbnb-scraper/README.md

-# airbnb-scrapper
+# airbnb-scraper

-An Airbnb scrapper built using Scrapy
+An Airbnb scraper built using Scrapy

 ## How to